 Volkswagen had one of the most architecturally complete decision rights structures in corporate governance: Germany's two-tier board, with a supervisory board overseeing a management board.
 Trade union representatives, state government shareholders, and senior leadership all had formally defined authority.
 Engineers rigged eleven million diesel vehicles under all of it.
 The company set aside €16.4 billion in provisions.

 The governance was textbook.
 Nobody surfaced the assumption that regulatory testing would never detect the deception.
 The defeat device strategy rested entirely on that single untested belief.
 Any member of that supervisory board could have asked what the strategy assumed about detection.
 None did.
+An ethical decision making model was presumably somewhere in the filing system, no more useful than the governance it sat inside.
 The estimated savings from avoiding proper urea filtering ran to $4.8 billion, and every layer of that two-tier structure signed off without examining it.
 When regulators did detect the cheat, the savings evaporated overnight.

 I saw the same pattern at Wivenhoe Dam in Brisbane, where an operations manual defined who controlled water releases but never tested the catchment assumptions those rules depended on.
 When the 2011 floods arrived, twenty-three people died.
 The roles were clear.
 The assumptions behind them were not.